merciremi/remicodes/_posts/2025-10-07-test-your-rails-app-with-minitest-a-much-needed-tutorial.md

 But I wanted to show you that you can, even if you shouldn't.

 I did not even toggle `minitest/spec` which opens up a third syntax to set up and define your test examples.
 I'll cover this in another post.

+One thing I'm not showing here that you should know.
+In Rails, based on your type of test, you'll want your test file to inherit from a different class:
+- Unit tests, inherit from `ActiveSupport::TestCase`
+- Integration tests, inherit from `ActionDispatch::IntegrationTest`
+- Unit tests for views (think helpers), inherit from `ActionView::TestCase`
+- System tests, inherit from `ApplicationSystemTestCase`

 ## Wrapping up